oscar-system/GAP_pkg/GAP_pkg_idrel/README.md

 # GAP_pkg_idrel

-This is generated wrapper package for the GAP package idrel 2.44.
+This is a generated Julia wrapper package for the GAP package idrel 2.44.

 ## Issues